 MDMA, also known as “molly” and ecstasy, is an illicit drug that causes extreme euphoria.
 It also appears to cause bruxism, which can cause severe injury to the teeth, cheeks, and tongue.

 While experts aren’t exactly sure what causes bruxism in people who have taken MDMA, some think MDMA may intensify the desire to bite or chew.
-Research on rats suggests MDMA may lead to a reduced ability to keep the jaws open.

 Lyme disease is not a very well understood illness.
 But it appears to cause issues with the central nervous system and bodily reflexes.
 This may cause you to accidentally bite your tongue or cheeks.
 Other signs of Lyme disease include: